 Municipal Elections are held every 4 years and, at the discretion of Council, a by-election or referendum/plebiscite may be required, or a census other than the Federal Census.
 Costs and activities for these requirements are recorded in this functional area.
-2021 is an election year; therefore additional costs are included for the budget.
+2021 is was the prior election year; therefore no related costs until the next projected election (2025).